Zora Petrović: Biography

-Though she has her own accomplished and individual style in painting -- a robust contemporary poetic realism -- Zora Petrović did not live in a closed circle of her own artistic creations.
+Though she has her own accomplished and individual style in painting—a robust contemporary poetic realism—Zora Petrović did not live in a closed circle of her artistic creations.

 Her life and her growth as an artist are identical.
 Even as a beginner, she did not follow the tradition of European women artists.
 She has always maintained an isolated artistic individuality, strong and bold in color and style.

-She was a painter of broad and heavy strokes and a painter of vivid colors and monumental works.
+She was a painter of broad and heavy strokes, vivid colors, and monumental works.
+While her works feature landscapes, still life, and other motifs, she was primarily a painter of female figures.

-Zora Petrović has always maintained an isolated artistic individuality.